-Mr. Cheng Li-Yu (鄭立育), aged 62, is the chairman of the Group and director of certain subsidiaries of the Group.
+Mr. Cheng Li-Yu (鄭立育), aged 63, is the chairman and the chief executive officer of the Group and director of certain subsidiaries of the Group.
 Mr. Cheng Li-Yu is one of the founders of the Group.
-Mr. Cheng started working at San Li Industrial Company Limited which is engaged in spray painting 35 years ago.
-Mr. Cheng is responsible for the Group's overall corporate strategy planning, operation management, forecast and analysis of market trend and establishment of the Group's future development direction.
-Mr. Cheng is currently the director of Southern Asia Management Limited, which has an interest in such number of shares of the Company under Divisions 2 and 3 of Part XV of Securities and Futures Ordinance as disclosed in the section headed "Substantial Shareholders' Interests in Shares" in this annual report.
-Mr. Cheng Li-Yu was appointed as an executive Director on 15 July 2004.
+Mr. Cheng was appointed as an executive Director on 15 July 2004 and the chief executive officer of the Group on 16 March 2022.
+Mr. Cheng is responsible for the Group's overall corporate strategy planning, operation management and establishment of the Group's future development direction.
+Prior to co-founding the Group, Mr. Cheng began his career at San Li Industrial Company Limited which was engaged in spray painting in around 1984.
+Mr. Cheng is the younger brother of Mr. Cheng Li-Yen, the non-executive Director.
+Mr. Cheng's interest in shares of the Company under Divisions 2 and 3 of Part XV of Securities and Futures Ordinance is disclosed in the section headed "Directors' and Chief Executive's Interests and Short Positions in Shares, Underlying Shares and Debentures of the Company" in this annual report.

-Mr. Chiu Hui-Chin (邱輝欽), aged 67, is an executive Director, Chief Executive Officer of the Group and director of certain subsidiaries of the Group.
+Mr. Chiu Hui-Chin (邱輝欽), aged 68, is an executive Director and the chief strategy officer of the Group and director of certain subsidiaries of the Group.
 He was conferred a Master Degree in Industrial Engineering and Management in National Taipei University of Technology and EMBA in the Graduate Institute of Finance in National Taiwan University.
-He has more than 34 years of experience in notebook computer, and electronic products business.
-He joined the Group as executive Director and Chief Executive Officer on 1 March 2017, and is responsible for overall operation management of the Group.
+He has more than 35 years of experience in notebook computer, and electronic products business.
+He joined the Group as executive Director and the chief executive officer of the Group on 1 March 2017.
+He ceased to be the chief executive officer of the Group and was appointed as the chief strategy officer of the Group on 16 March 2022, responsible for formulating and managing strategies of the Group.
 Prior to joining the Group, Mr. Chiu was a chief executive officer of Lite-on Technology Corporation, a company listed on the Taiwan Stock Exchange Corporation ("TSEC") until February 2017, and held top management position in various leading international brands and manufacturers of notebook computer, and electronic products.
 He was a director of Silitech Technology Corporation (stock code: 3311.TT) and Dragonjet Corporation (stock code: 3280.TT), which are listed on the TSEC.
 Mr. Chiu has also been appointed as an independent director of Syncmold Enterprise Corp. (stock code: 1582.TT), which is listed on the TSEC, since 18 June 2020.
-Mr. Chiu was the chairman of council of Department of Industrial Engineering and Management Alumnus and council member of China Value Engineering Society (中華民國價值工程學會).
+Mr. Chiu was the chairman of council of Department of Industrial Engineering and Management Alumnus and council member of China Value Engineering Society (中華民國價值工 程學會).
 Mr. Chiu was also awarded as the outstanding Alumnus of National Taipei University of Technology.
+Mr. Chiu's interest in shares of the Company under Divisions 2 and 3 of Part XV of Securities and Futures Ordinance is disclosed in the section headed "Directors' and Chief Executive's Interests and Short Positions in Shares, Underlying Shares and Debentures of the Company" in this annual report.